Optimization-centric cutting feedback for semiparametric models: Concentration of OCCP

 \subsection{Posterior Concentration}

-The control given by Lemmas \ref{lem:PAC-Bayes1}-\ref{lem:PAC-Bayes2} allows us to deduce posterior concentration rates for different components in the OCCP.
-To state such results in their simplest form, we set $n_1= n_2= n$.
+The control given by Lemmas \ref{lem:PAC-Bayes1} and \ref{lem:PAC-Bayes2} allows us to deduce posterior concentration rates for different components in the OCCP, and more importantly to understand how $\lambda_1$ and $\lambda_2$ must be chosen to ensure this posterior concentration (see Remark \ref{rem:inter} for details).
+To simplify the results, we set $n_1= n_2= n$.
 Extending such results to $n_1\ne n_2$ requires minor but tedious changes.